Alex-Ueki/Anime-SR/README.md

 - Leverage the video aspect of the images to improve results (recurrent models)
 - Add in the latest fads and models, e.g Capsule Networks
+- Look into gaussian output layers for residual models to boost convergence speeds (assuming residuals are near zero)
+- Determine the optimal training time for convergence (should be 100+ epochs).

 ## Included Models (From Image-Super-Resolution)